What kind of lights are you guys using in your portables after dark?

-Installation of 12 Volt LED Portable Fish House Light Kits:
+Installation of all 12 Volt LED Portable Fish House Light Kits:

 Simply hold the 12 Volt LED Portable Fish House Light Kit up to your fish house poles,(facing the bulbs in a downward direction) evenly spacing and centering the 12 Volt Light Kit.
 Use the cable ties supplied with the 12 Volt LED Portable Fish House Light Kit along with any velcro tabs you may have already in your fish house to secure the lights and lead wire.

 Wrap the cable ties and or velcro around your poles snugging them, trim with a line clippers if you wish, be careful not to cut into lights.
 Run the lead line down your side choice.
 Note: Do not go past the poles that slide together as this will pinch the lead line.
 Hook the red to the positive(+) & black to the negative(-) on your depth finder/sonar battery post.